By Oleg Salimov (the 27/11/2013 issue of the CACI Analyst)

 The challenges of economic development and regional integration in Central Asia have given rise to a number of projects in various spheres.
 Among these, the “Turkmenistan-Afghanistan-Tajikistan” railroad is directly aimed at stimulating the participating countries' economies through the creation of a better transportation system for easy access to new markets.
 The project's goal is to expand regional infrastructure, connect the landlocked countries with seaways, and eventually link Eurasian and Southeast Asian markets.
 The ability of the participants to successfully finalize construction of the railroad, provide security, and incite an interest from other countries will determine whether this project can mark the beginning of a new Silk Road.

-by Stephen Blank (05/29/2013 issue of the CACI Analyst)
+By Stephen Blank (the 30/10/2013 issue of the CACI Analyst)

 By Richard Weitz (the 30/10/2013 issue of the CACI Analyst)

 The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
 For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.